kearutherford/BerkeleyForestsAnalytics/README.md

   timelag class c for transect t measured in plot p

 Why are we calculating horizontal length at the plot-level?
-Transects can be different shapes, most often single lines, stars, or triangles.
+Transects can be different shapes, most often single lines, stars, or triangles (see diagram on pg.
+4 of Marshall *et al.* 2000).
+“Each line transect, irrespective of shape, represents a single sampling unit… The shape and length of a line transect will vary depending on the protocol employed.
-For example, you might have three 10-meter sub-transects that radiate out from plot center (i.e., a star shape).
-The three sub-transects form a 30-meter transect for the overall plot.
-See the diagram provided by Marshall *et al* (2000) on page 4 for further explanation.
+For example, a triangle with three 30-m lines (i.e., a 90-m transect) is often used for determining fuel load prior to a prescribed burn…” (Marshall *et al.* 2000).
+We often use “transect” to describe an individual line (e.g., one of the the 30-m lines) rather than to describe the sampling unit (e.g., the 90-m transect).
+It can be helpful to remember that “… the sampling points are located, not the line transect.
+The sampling point represents a designated position on the line transect.
+In most cases the sampling point is the end point of the line transect, and is where piece measurements are initiated.
+Once a sample point is located, the line transect is installed following a specific routine” (Marshall *et al.* 2000).

 <br>